uselesstechjunks/leetcode/docs/source/applied/practical/prob.rst

 44. Your ANN index has high recall, but retrieved items are dominated by a few popular clusters.
 How would you fix embedding drift or improve diversity?

 *************************************************************************
-Tail Query Recovery and Head Bias
+Section 9: Tail Query Recovery and Head Bias
 *************************************************************************
 45. You train a dense retriever on search queries.
 Head queries dominate logs.
 During eval, recall@100 for tail queries is low.
 What model and sampling strategies would help?